havanagrawal/data-512-final-project/plan.md

 ### Unknowns/Limitations

-For RQ2, I recognize that gender is separate from sex, and my intent is to purely infer and report the _sex_ ratio.
-Unfortunately, due to the nature of the data available to me, this is in fact a binary variable.
-Thus, if authors did have characters with other genders, this will be missed by my analysis.

-A part of my research is contingent upon the quality of the algorithms used.
-While RQ1 and RQ2 will be fairly robust to algorithmic errors, RQ3 is not.
-Lack of granularity in identifying sentiment might result in less interesting results.
+I recognize that gender is separate from sex.
+The Bechdel test is very explicit in its wording, using the terms "man" and "woman", which implies that it relies on the gender of the entity, and not sex.
+It does not specify the behaviour of the test w.r.t. non-binary genders.

+Unfortunately, the tools and techniques at my disposal are limited in identifying even binary gender, let alone non-binary.
+Consequently, I recognize a potential challenge is that I may have to be skeptical about every computational/algorithmic result, and validate every item of interest manually.

+As far as I understand, there was little to no representation of non-binary genders in 18th and 19th century classical works.
+As a result, I _expect_ that identifying the _biological sex_ of an entity should _typically_ be a strong indicator of their gender.
+However, this is only an assumption, and all ambiguities or errors in identifying the gender will be explicitly reported.

-Finally, since the novels are primarily from the 18th and 19th centuries, it is possible that certain aspects reflect that era (for instance, having lower or higher sex ratios than today's norms).
+Finally, since the novels are primarily from the 18th and 19th centuries, it is possible that certain aspects reflect that era.
+Passing or failing the Bechdel test is an aspect of a single work, and (IMO) should not be generalized to either the author or the time-period.
 Care must be taken before drawing injudicious conclusions.

 [Back to Top](#table-of-contents)